youssefhammani/marhaba-delivery-service/README.md

 > For any questions or issues, don't hesitate to reach out to the project maintainers.
 You can click [here](mailto:yhammani.student@gmail.com) to contact me through Gmail.

+## Scripts

+For detailed information on the scripts and how to use them, please refer to the [SCRIPT Documentation](documents/Script_Guide.md).

 ## Contributing

-Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) to contribute to this project.
+Please follow the guidelines in [CONTRIBUTING.md](documents/CONTRIBUTING.md) to contribute to this project.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](documents/LICENSE) file for details.

 ## Contact